Skip to main content

 2023 Hyundai Ioniq 6 Debuts With Estimated 340 Miles Of Range

-The Ioniq 6 is the very most recent battery-electric vehicle from Hyundai.
+The 2023 Hyundai Ioniq 6 is the very most recent battery-electric vehicle from Hyundai.
 The automaker has plans to have 17 BEV models accessible overall by 2030.
 The Ioniq 6 will join Hyundai's US arrangement the following spring.
 Purchasers will get two years of limitless 30-minute charging meetings from Zap America.
 We will not have valuing data until nearer to the vehicle's discounted date.

 Read also: 2024 Subaru Impreza Debuts With 182 HP